dwyl/learn-api-design/README.md

 ### RPC

-The earliest and simplest form of API was **`RPC` Remote Procedure Call**, hailing from the 80's.
+The earliest and simplest form of an API was **`RPC` Remote Procedure Call**, hailing from the 80's.

 The name speaks for itself.
 It's a straightforward interaction where a local client sends commands to a remote server.

 Here's a closer look at how it works.
-Both client and server use different call params, so they must be converted so it is understood by the other side.
+Both client and server use different call parameters, so they must be converted so it is understood by the other side.
 This conversion is made inside **stubs**.